Chart Color Schemes

 Health performance in Mardi is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Mardi faces significant health challenges with common health conditions somewhat prevalent across the board, particularly among older age cohorts.
+Mardi faces significant health challenges with common health conditions somewhat prevalent across the board, particularly among older age cohorts to a slightly higher degree.

-Approximately 51% of the total population (~1,796 people) have private health cover.
-The most common medical conditions are mental health issues and asthma, impacting 10.2 and 8.9% of residents respectively.
-65.8% of residents declare themselves completely clear of medical ailments, compared to 61.5% across Greater Sydney.
-There are 15.8% of residents aged 65 and over (556 people), lower than the 22.3% in Greater Sydney.
-Health outcomes among seniors require more attention than those for the broader population.
+The rate of private health cover is relatively low at approximately 51% of the total population (~1,860 people).
+Mental health issues and asthma are the most common medical conditions in the area, impacting 10.2 and 8.9% of residents respectively.
+A total of 65.8% of residents declare themselves completely clear of medical ailments compared to 61.5% across Greater Sydney.
+The area has 15.8% of residents aged 65 and over (576 people), which is lower than the 22.3% in Greater Sydney.
+Health outcomes among seniors present some challenges requiring more attention than the broader population.

 Frequently Asked Questions - Health